p1gm1/powerplant/README.md

 * Relative Humidity (RH) in the range 25.56% to 100.16%
 * Exhaust Vacuum (V) in the range 25.36-81.56 cm Hg

+### You can find the website in this URL https://www.powerplantml.com/

 -------------------------------------------------------------------------------------
 ## Disclaimer
 -------------------------------------------------------------------------------------